Twitter is preparing to embrace podcasts with a dedicated section

 Unpopulated with content, the Podcasts tab looks a little spartan and uninspiring, but once the feature (hopefully) goes live for everyone, it should prove to be an exciting addition to the platform.

-It could also be used as an extension to Twitter Spaces, which can already be saved as podcasts.
+It could also be used as an extension of Twitter Spaces.
+Those on-Twitter audio sessions can already be saved as podcasts.
 As is so often the case with early discovery like this, the only thing we can do is wait and see how things pan out.

 While it could be argued that fans of podcasts are spoiled for choice – or overwhelmed, depending on your point of view – when it comes to places to discover new content, it's important to remember a couple of things.
-Firstly, are there still plenty of people who are still to get on the podcast bandwagon?
-Secondly, new ways to discover and promote content should always be welcomed.
+First, there are still plenty of people who have yet to get on the podcast bandwagon.
+Second, new ways to discover and promote content should always be welcomed.

 - Check out our pick of the best Android apps